pfahlr/fedora_kaosin_postinstall/README.md

 To begin run the ``start` script.
 It will propmt you to edit the `environment-vars.sh` script it copied the template into, and then run `fedora-postinstall-script-step-1.sh`.

 >note: at this point, these scripts are very unstable.
 I recommend that you simply open them in the text editor of your choice and step through the commands running them individually.
-I've created a script to combine them all in order for easy viewing. run: `./scripts-2-instructions.sh`

 After `fedora-postinstall-script-step-1.sh` completes a reboot is requried.
 Run `sudo reboot now`